CenturyLinkCloud/PublicKB/Support/using-the-help-desk-web-ui.md

 }}}

 ### Description
-The CenturyLink Cloud Support web interface enables you to view and update your support requests.
+The Lumen Cloud Support web interface enables you to view and update your support requests.

 ### Audience
-CenturyLink Cloud customers
+Lumen Cloud customers

 ### Prerequisites
 Must have a username and password for [https://support.ctl.io](https://support.ctl.io) -- this credential is separate from your Control user account